 We can begin to investigate what we may have to do with the breakdown in the first place.
-And then we can explore what we can do in this moment to soothe ourselves and soothe our partner so that we don’t frighten them or put them on the defensive.
+And then we can explore what we can do at this moment to soothe ourselves and soothe our partners so that we don’t frighten them or put them on the defensive.

 It’s easy to misjudge and underestimate the way in which we’re coming across to our partner when we’re experiencing strong emotions and unmet needs.

 One person may think that “I’m just expressing my feelings,” while the person on the receiving end feels like they just got clobbered with a heavy hammer.

 This is often the case in situations in which there has been a long-term accumulation of unspoken resentments that begin to come pouring out when there is finally a degree of receptivity after a period of prolonged silence.